AlisonWoodman/CV/README.md

 ## Alison Woodman

-I've been learning to code at Makers Academy, a 16-week intensive dev bootcamp in London.
-Before I started coding I managed a charitable trust with a £2M annual turnover for the Centre for Effective Altruism, a Y Combinator backed non-profit applying science and evidence to improve the world.
+I've spent the past 16-weeks learning to code at Makers Academy, a highly selective and intensive dev bootcamp in London.
+Before this I managed a charitable trust with a £2M annual turnover for the Centre for Effective Altruism, a Y Combinator backed non-profit who apply science and evidence to improve the world.
+Noticing the value of technical skills in my role there, I decided to take on a new challenge and learn to code.
 I look forward to leveraging my skills in a fast-paced, collaborative environment where I can continue to rapidly improve as a developer.

 [Skills](#skills) | [Projects](#projects) | [Education](#education) | [Experience](#experience) | [Hobbies](#hobbies)
 ***